fultonb/visceral_fat/README.md

 ```
 On other Linux distributions:
 Consult your distribution's documentation for the correct package name and installation command (e.g., python-tk or tk-devel).
-<b>Note:</b> While pip install tk might appear in some older resources, it is generally not the recommended way to install Tkinter as it's part of Python's standard library.
+<b>Note:</b> While pip install tk might appear in some older resources, it is generally not the recommended way to install Tkinter as it's now part of Python's standard library.
 The methods above ensure proper integration with your Python installation.
 <p>
 Verify Tkinter Installation:<br>
 Open your Python interpreter or create a test.py file with the following code and run it: